Rexzy62/BismuthMacro/README.md

 ### > ⚠️ This is a **BETA** branch and may contain unstable or untested features.

-- New Detection Logic
+- New Features in Experimental Stage
-- unfinished Things
+- Unfinished / Rushed Things
-- Experimental AHK logic under testing
+- Experimental AHK logic
-- Refined slot validation
+- Refined slot Validation

 ---